National Centre for Social and Economic Modelling Modelling (NATSEM)

 Labour economics; statistical modeling; microsimulation; tax and income issues

-Dr Li is a founding board member of the International Microsimulation Association (IMA).
-He developed a wide range of economic simulation models for different organisations, and collaborated with many governments departments, think tanks and international organisations, including Australian Treasury, Hungarian Social Ministry, Luxembourg Social Security Directorate, Belgium Federal Planning Bureau, International Labor Organisation and many others.
+Dr Li currently serves as a board member of the International Microsimulation Association (IMA).
+He developed a range of economic simulation models for different organisations, and collaborated with many governments departments, think tanks and international organisations from Australia, China, Korea, Belgium, Luxembourg, International Labor Organisation and others.
 He currently leads multiple Australian policy simulation projects, which allow government agencies to better assess the socio-economic consequence of policy reforms.